Introduction: How to 3D Print at Duke

 Step 1: Designing a Part

 The first step in the 3D printing process is designing something to print.
 In your first-year classes, you'll be using Autodesk Fusion 360 to design your parts.
-For help installing and using this software, see the CAD Instructable.
+You can install this software from the Autodesk website at https://www.autodesk.com/products/fusion-360/students-teachers-educators and create an account with a free education license using your Duke email.
 Once you've created a part in Fusion, export it as a an STL file (.stl).

 Step 2: Uploading to 3DPrinterOS